 - Seaweed is a good source of plant nutrients

 - Processed seaweed extracts are sold in dried or liquid form

 - Fresh seaweed can be dug into the soil like manure

 - Calcified seaweed makes the soil more alkaline

 Seaweed products are useful products for organic gardeners wishing to avoid synthetic fertilisers or fertilisers made from animal products, providing a useful source of potassium, magnesium and trace elements.
 Seaweed and seaweed fertilisers are usually a sustainable, renewable resource.

 Seaweed is rich in trace elements (nutrients that plants only need small amounts of) including iron, manganese, zince, copper and boron, which are often lacking in common fertilisers such as Growmore and fish, blood & bone, but which are nevertheless important for plant health.
 However most soils have adequate levels of micronutrients.
 Nowadays there are a number of dried and processed seaweed available on the market.
-Some liquid seaweed fertilisers may be applied as foliar feeds, where the nutrients are sprayed onto the foliage and taken up through the leaves.
+Some liquid seaweed fertilisers may be applied as foliar feeds, where the

 Fresh seaweed, or dried and processed seaweed products are not true fertilisers because their plant nutrient content is not guaranteed or standardised.
-However there are more and more fertiliser products available to gardeners that now contain additonal seaweed extracts.
+However there are more and more fertiliser products available to gardeners that now contain additional seaweed extracts.

 Although seaweed is salty, the salt is not usually present in sufficient amounts to damage crops or soil, and the salt will in any case leach out readily with rainfall as it is highly soluble.